ietf-wg-ppm/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

 and continues with `outbound` as its next VDAF message.
 The leader sets `prep_state` to `new_state`.

-The leader then sends each ProcessShare to the helper in an AggregateContinueReq message, structured as follows:
+The leader then sends each PrepareShare to the helper in an AggregateContinueReq message, structured as follows:

 ~~~
 struct {
   opaque helper_state<0..2^16>;
-  ProcessShare process_shares<1..2^16-1>;
+  PrepareShare process_shares<1..2^16-1>;
 } AggregateContinueReq;
 ~~~